 The Executive Subcommittee is comprised of the Commission chair, Commission vice-chair, and the standing subcommittees' chairs and cochairs.
-This subcommittee provides general direction for the Commission and acts for the Commission if action is required between the regularly scheduled full-Commission meetings.
+This subcommittee provides general direction for the Commission and acts on behalf of the Commission if action is required between the regularly scheduled full-Commission meetings.